04 / Commercial InterfacesMCP/API

 Operate Bitcode through MCP and API surfaces

-MCP/API docs explain how programmable clients should attach context, write bounded intent, receive admission evidence, and reread Exchange results.
+MCP/API docs explain how programmable clients should attach context, write bounded intent, receive admission evidence, and reread proof-backed results.

-Use this page when building external tools, agentic clients, or automation around the same Source Shares state that Terminal reads.
+Use this page when building external tools, agentic clients, or automation around the same AssetPack state that product routes read.

 After reading

-You can design an MCP or API interaction that mirrors Terminal write/read/proof discipline.
+You can design an MCP or API interaction that mirrors route write/read/proof discipline.

 MCP